kamilbenj/webtech-111/PROJECT.md

 *If you had more time, what would you add or improve in your project?*

-[BENJELOUN Kamil]: If I had more time, I would add the ability to edit and delete reviews, implement real-time notifications for comments and friend requests, and finish full multilingual support.
+BENJELOUN Kamil: If I had more time, I would add the ability to edit and delete reviews, implement real-time notifications for comments and friend requests, and finish full multilingual support.

-[Name 2]: [Your answer here]
+DALIBERT Gabriel: To improve this project, I would have liked to add the ability for users to delete and edit their own posts and comments.
+I also would have wanted to implement an automated system to populate the movie database with images and information in order to have a complete set of film and use the website for real.

 [Name 3]: [Your answer here]